Optical constraints on the coldest metal-poor population: Discussion

 Our previous work attributed the redder $z_{PS1}-W1$ colours to the flux increase in the $W1$ band, due to the weakening of the methane absorption, and expected a saturation at some point \citet{zhangjerry2023optical_sdT}.
 However, at this moment we still do not appreciate any sign of saturation in the $z_{PS1}-W1$ colour, although in the case of the current most metal-poor T dwarf with spectroscopic metallicity, W1810, methane is absent or very weak \citep{lodieu2022W1810}.
 On the other hand, the absorption wings of alkali metals, especially the sodium Na{ {I}} and potassium K{ {I}} resonance doublets at optical wavelengths are broadened in high-gravity atmospheres due to the collision with helium He and molecular hydrogen H$_2$, contributing partly to the suppressed flux in the $z$ passband \citep{burrows2003NaK,pavlenko2007alkali,allard2016K_H2,phillips2020TYatm}.
 This absorption could be even strengthened due to higher gravity and denser atmospheres in metal-poor environment \citep{allard2003Na_K,allard2023Na_He,allard2024K_He}.
 These two effects could be underestimated by the LOWZ model, explaining the current discrepancy with the observations.

 We further checked the temperature dependence of the $z_{PS1}-W1$ colour.
 We plotted the colour of all objects against their spectral type in Fig.~\ref{indicator_temp}.
 We see that the $z_{PS1}-W1$ colour gets bluer until mid-T dwarfs and then gets redder for solar-metallicity dwarfs.
-The range of colours remains in a small interval between 4.5 mag to 5.5 mag.
-We do not see a clear spectral type dependence for Group III objects, and we can conclude that the differences in the effective temperature of solar-metallicity T dwarfs will not lead to a extreme red $z_{PS1}-W1$ colours.
+The range of colours remains in a small interval between 4.5 to 5.5~mag.
+We do not see a clear spectral type dependence for those T subdwarf candidates, and we can conclude that the differences in the effective temperature of solar-metallicity T dwarfs will not lead to a extreme red $z_{PS1}-W1$ colours.
 Thus, the $z_{PS1}-W1$ colour can reliably serve as an indicator for extreme T subdwarfs.